banzaicloud/pipeline/docs/developer.md

 #### Set Required Environment Variables

-If the OAuth2 based authentication is enabled, the `VAULT_ADDR` env var has to be set.
+For accessing Vault the `VAULT_ADDR` env var has to be set, Pipeline stores JWT access tokens there.

 ```bash
 VAULT_ADDR=http://127.0.0.1:8200